JuliaMessaging/MQTT.jl/docs/src/extensions.md

 ## How it works

-MQTT.jl uses the (new) Weak Deps features to allow multiple MQTT packages to be added as weak dependancies.
+MQTT.jl uses the Weak Deps features to allow multiple MQTT packages to be added as weak dependancies.

 Each MQTT client implimentation needs to have a extension added in the `ext` directory (and registered in the `Project.toml`).